MatthiasQuintern/bUwUma/README.md

 ## Pitfalls
 - The `#include` command must not be in the last line of the file
+- The `#include` command can not be in multiline comment if the included file also contains comments
 - The maps in `set` must have **at least 2** options
 - If you want to use variables in markdown, you have to escape the `#` with a backslash, so `#$(var)` becomes `\#$(var)`
 - You can not use the `return` command from within the arguments of other commands.
 Commands are executed in order, so `return` will end up as argument of the first command and thus never be executed